Why 2 World Trade Center is not Built as of September 2025

 For the sake of the victims of 9/11, their families, the City of New York, the United States of America, and the world, PLEASE, just get 2 World Trade Center (as close to initially designed as possible) and the entire WTC site done and over with already.

 Thank you so much for reading my post about 2 World Trade Center.
-Please feel free to leave a comment with your feedback or send me a message.
+Please don’t hesitate to leave a comment with your feedback or send me a message.

 You will receive email notifications on new posts and all other updates.